Afghanistan crisis: Here's how you can help the Afghan people as thousands become refugees

-How to help Afghanistan refugees: Charities and causes you can donate to and how to write to your MP
+How to help Afghanistan: Charities and causes helping refugees and families and how to write to your MP

 Here’s what you can do to help people in Afghanistan.